Last Updated: October 1, 2015 12:49:39 PM PDT

-Read about the Employee-Student Program available to career employees at UCSD.
+Read about the Employee-Student Program available to career employees at UC San Diego.

 UC San Diego career employees past their probationary period are eligible to enroll in any class offered in the Schedule of Classes.

 Fall, Winter and Spring Sessions: Employees receive a 66% discount in full-time tuition and student services fees.
 Employees may enroll in a maximum of 9 units or 3 courses per quarter, whichever is greater.

 Important note for those taking graduate-level courses: Some UC San Diego graduate degree programs are self-supporting, and therefore do not participate in the educational discount program.
 Before applying for the discount, be sure to check with the program's home department to confirm that the discount applies.

 - Determine your eligibility.

 - Fall, Winter and Spring: Employees are eligible if they are in a career position and past their probationary period.

 - Get approval to take classes